To make this clear from the start: we all are grownup people, we need to strive to be sovereign and responsible for our own emotional responses.

 This is relevant to intercourse, and other forms of intimacy, as well as to the closing of a relationship/separation, be it with someone you spent only one night with or years together.
 It all ties in together and the mechanism is pretty much the same.
 I will post Part 2 of this post tomorrow, where I will go deeper into relationships.

 Usually sex ends with the ejaculation of the male partner.
-He ejaculates, pulls the lingam out of the yoni, rolls on his side and falls asleep.
+He ejaculates, pulls the lingam out of the yoni, this might be followed by some cuddles, and voilá.